jtothec67/Ray-tracer/README.md

 Ray tracer

-To download the .exe, go to the release tab and download the "Release.zip".
+To download the .exe, go to the release tab and download the "RayTracer.zip".
 Unzip it, open the folder and run GCP_Raytracer_Framework.exe (name because we had to use the template given to us for the assignment) (I promise it's not a virus).

 To see the code, download the repository, and open the GCP_Raytracer_Framework.sln in Visual Studio.
 It may or may not work?
 It may also run but display a black screen.
 I am not sure why, but the .exe in Releases on GitHub should work.
 (Or just view the code on GitHub)